November 21, 2024

 Important: Beware of Punycode Phishing Scams Targeting Crypto Users

-And despite millions of phishing emails being intercepted by spam filters and users becoming more adept due to well-defined cybersecurity programs, phishing remains a persistent threat.
+And despite millions of phishing emails being intercepted by and users becoming more adept due to well-defined programs, phishing remains a persistent threat.
 Spear phishers continually develop new and sophisticated methods to increase their success rates.

 The emails targeted for phishing scams are often harvested from various sources, including social media platforms like Facebook or X. Despite Facebook’s claims that scraping email addresses is not feasible, it is possible to extract thousands of email addresses from public pages and profiles.
 These harvested emails are then used by scammers to launch targeted phishing attacks, often leveraging Punycode to disguise malicious domains.

-Here’s what you need to know to protect your crypto assets from these scams.
+Here’s what you need to know to protect your assets from these scams.

 How Punycode Phishing Works